DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

-We begin by extracting the four FOA channels, \(W\), \(X\), \(Y\), and \(Z\), which jointly represent omnidirectional and directional components of the sound field.
+We begin by extracting the FOA channels, $W$, $X$, $Y$, $Z$, which jointly represent the omnidirectional and directional components of the sound field \cite{liuomniaudio, kushwaha2025diff}.
 To stabilize training and ensure consistent scaling across channels, z-score normalization is applied by subtracting the mean and dividing by the standard deviation of each channel.
-This reduces magnitude imbalance and provides a robust foundation for downstream feature learning.
+This reduces magnitude imbalance and provides a robust foundation for downstream features learning.

-From the normalized channels, a CNN extracts compact representations of spectral and directional patterns.
-Convolutions over the time–frequency domain capture harmonic content and inter-channel correlations, while stacked layers aggregate these into higher-level spatial features \cite{courtney2019using}.
+From the normalized channels, the optimized CNN \cite{Donahue2017Long} extracts compact representations of spectral and directional patterns.
+Convolutions over the time frequency domain capture harmonic content and inter-channel correlations, while stacked layers aggregate these into higher-level spatial features.
 The resulting FOA embeddings form the basis for geometry-aware mapping and materially consistent spatial audio generation.